Mild Head Trauma: More than Just a Bump To The Head

 Adult Post Concussion Syndrome Treatment: Adults need help too

 After a mild head impact (post concussion), the functions of other body systems can change because your brain is connected to every part of your body through your nervous system.
 Even a change to your immune system function is a possibility, and has been called "immunoexcitotoxicity."
 Do you have a history of mild head trauma?
 Can't remember?
 Most people have had at least a minor blow to the head.
-On MRI or CT scan, it may show up as brain shrinkage.
+Many years later, an MRI or CT scan may show it as brain shrinkage, but nothing shows now.

 Over time, functional post concussion changes can seemingly be far-removed from your brain: such as a mysterious case of constipation, despite eating a very high fiber diet, or a case of chronic "gastro-paresis" that baffles you and all of your Los Angeles gastrointestinal doctors.
-Traumatic brain injury (TBI) can lead to chronic inflammation of your gastrointestinal system, weakness on one side of your body, feeling overwhelmed, depression, eyesight getting worse, and steady weight gain.
+Traumatic brain injury (TBI) can lead to chronic inflammation of your gastrointestinal system, weakness on one side of your body, feeling overwhelmed, depression and feeling stuck, eyesight getting worse, and steady weight gain.

 A brain concussion can lead to avoidance of certain activities or behaviors involving movement or coordination because you "just don't like to do that anymore."
 Avoidance of activities that require a good sense of balance, or avoiding activities requiring quick movements (you never go on any rides at amusement parks) can indicate that your brain needs help.

 Second concussion syndrome or second impact syndrome results when a mild head trauma is followed by another head impact, but nothing was ever done about the first one: it's one concussion on top of another, but there was never a brain reset.
 Have you heard about CTE (chronic traumatic encephalopathy)?
-That's the name of the condition in adults with second concussion syndrome who never got help: made famous by pro football players—pro atheletes who couldn't function anymore, way after retirement.
-We want to prevent CTE, and help with recovery from concussion, with specific techniques that we use in Beverly Hills, for rebooting your brain.
+That's the name of the condition in adults with second concussion syndrome who never got help: made famous by pro football players—pro atheletes who couldn't function anymore, way after multiple hits to the head.
+We want to prevent CTE, and help with recovery from concussion, with specific techniques that we use in Beverly Hills, to reboot your brain.

 Pre Concussion Performance: Your Child's Individual Baseline